-HopCat, in Louisville, KY, is running a Father’s Day promotion this year, selling $1 Pabst Blue Ribbon beers for all dads, all day.
+In 2019, HopCat, in Louisville, KY ran a Father’s Day promotion selling $1 Pabst Blue Ribbon beers for all dads, all day.

 6) Make it a Buffet

-Buffets are a popular option for families for a reason: They have something for everyone.
-3660, in Honolulu, HI, is throwing a Father's Day dinner buffet from 5-7:30 pm.
+Buffets have traditionally been a popular option for families for a reason: They have something for everyone.
+3660, in Honolulu, HI, throws a Father's Day dinner buffet.
 It’s a flat $64 per adult, $30 per child, and features prime rib, short ribs, salt and pepper chicken, oysters, shrimp etouffe, and assorted fresh poke.

 7) Give Away a Branded Gift

-They’re also giving away a branded souvenir, so all the dads who receive them will be reminded of your restaurant every time they grab a steak knife.
+This is also a branded souvenir, so all the dads who receive them will be reminded of your restaurant every time they grab a steak knife.

 8) Open a Conversation and a Contest

 In 2017, national fondue chain The Melting Pot called on their Facebook fans to share how they're celebrating their fathers this year for the chance to win a $100 gift card.
 The contest generated nearly 1,500 comments, which made the content more likely to appear in Facebook users' news feeds.